unbelievableflavour/Cotton/Docs/CottonScript.md

 ### Math

 Lua supports simple arithmetic operations.
-Compound expressions are ALSO supported.

 Variables can be incremented or decremented like so: